Rockygrass Instrument Contests

 - Each competition is limited to 12 registered contestants.

-- On the day of the preliminary round (Friday, July 28), contestants must check-in with the contest staff in the Wildflower Pavilion at least 1 hour before their contest is scheduled to begin.
+- On the day of the preliminary round, contestants must check-in with the contest staff in the Wildflower Pavilion at least 1 hour before their contest is scheduled to begin.

-- Time limit is 3 minutes per song.
-The judges will mark you down if selections significantly exceed the time limit.
+- Time limit is 3 minutes per song for a recommended total stage time of 6 minutes.
+The judges will mark you down if stage time significantly exceeds the time limit.

-- The contest is judged ”in the blind”; i.e. judges will not be in the audience.
+- The contest is judged “in the blind” and therefore judges will not be in the audience but will be listening in a remote location.

-- The contestant order will be randomly assigned prior to each round.
+- The contestant order will be randomly assigned prior to each round and posted.

 - In the event of a tie or virtual tie, the judges as a group will be allowed discretion to come to a consensus regarding the winner(s).
 A virtual tie is defined as total scores within 5 points of each other.
 Judges may need to confer to ensure fairness and consistency in the rating process.